edysfy/Group_website/process/sprints.md

 [11th Apr - 20th Apr]

-In this sprint we aimed to add some of the more complex feature to our website, like searching through posts, and a user being able to view a timeline of the posts they have made, building upon the core foundation of sending and viewing posts we had established by the end of sprint 4.
+In this sprint we aimed to add some of the more complex features to our website, like searching through posts, and a user being able to view a timeline of the posts they have made, building upon the core foundation of sending and viewing posts we had established by the end of sprint 4.
 At this stage we also began transitioning from working on the website proper into gathering final user feedback and beginning to write our project report.

 ### Meeting log: